Boadzie/AIScript/data-science/data-science.md

 Statistics is a branch of mathematics that deals with the colletion, organization, analysis, interpretation and presentation of data.
 There are two types;

 1. **Descriptive Statistics**: This refers to the descriptive coefficients that summarizes a given dataset for better understanding.
-It includes finding central tendenciesike mean, median, mode, and other coefficients that describe a dataset.
+It includes finding central tendencies like the mean, median, mode, and other coefficients that describe a dataset.

 2. **Inferential Statistics**: This involves testing a hypothesis and drawing a conclusion from features of a population.